-Uganda is the largest refugee hosting country in Africa with more than 1.3 million refugees, of which more than 1 million have come from war-torn South Sudan.
+Uganda is the largest refugee hosting country in Africa with more than 1.4 million refugees in 2020, of which nearly a million have come from war-torn South Sudan.

-DCA’s Uganda programme targets the poor and vulnerable people of Uganda including refugees, with a particular focus on women who are affected by negative socio-cultural practices including sexual and gender based violence and lack of access and control over productive resources like land.
+DCA’s Uganda programme targets the poor and vulnerable people of Uganda including refugees, with a focus on women who are affected by negative socio-cultural practices including sexual and gender-based violence and lack of access and control over productive resources like land.
 Youth is another important target group generally marred by poverty, inadequate education and skills, inadequate work/employment opportunities, exploitation, disease, civil unrest and gender discrimination, which is exacerbated by the national youth unemployment rate in Uganda estimated at 80%.

 DCA’s Humanitarian work is done as part of the interagency response coordinated by the Office of the Prime Minister (OPM) and UNHCR, responding to the over one million refugees that are presently in the country, mainly from South Sudan.
 In line with Uganda’s policy framework on refugee assistance, at least 70% beneficiaries of DCA’s humanitarian response are refugees while 30% are from the refugee-hosting communities.

 While recent Refugee Response Plans have scaled down the planning figures for the refugees entering Uganda over the coming months, uncertainty remains on the political situation in both South Sudan and the Democratic Republic of Congo.

 Click on the link below and download a factsheet about our work in Uganda